Fabxx/XBMC360/README.md

 `joystick.Controller.(XBOX.360.For.Windows)`

-NOTE: under wine you should have: `wine joystick driver` as the gamepad name
+NOTE: under wine you should have: `Wine joystick driver` as the gamepad name

 open `gamepad.xml` and `your controller xml` with notepad++ or anything useful for xml editing.